Criticism of Spotify: Playlist fiddling and partnerships with low-royalty production companies

 Since about 2021 Spotify was filling its playlists in some genres (including jazz, chill and "peaceful piano") with stock music attributed to a handful of little-known musicians, mostly Swedish, in an effort to reduce its royalty payouts.
 In 2022, an investigation by the Swedish daily Dagens Nyheter found that around twenty songwriters were behind the work of more than five hundred "artists," and that thousands of their tracks were on Spotify and had been streamed millions of times.
-Harper's Magazine journalist Liz Pelly discovered that Spotify has partnerships with a web of production companies which give up control of some royalty payments so that the company can benefit financially.
+Writing for Harper's Magazine, journalist Liz Pelly discovered that Spotify has partnerships with a web of production companies which give up control of some royalty payments so that the company can benefit financially.
 These tracks are then seeded across the platform on playlists called Perfect Fit Content (PFC).
 In doing so, they are effectively reducing the number of plays for other musicians.

 ICE recruitment ads

-In October 2025, Spotify was criticized for running recruitment advertisements from ICE.
-Users both free and paid subscribers stated that the ads were politically charged and portrayed immigrants as criminals, with some accusing the message as insensitive.
-Many users responded by cancelling their subscriptions and calling for a boycott.
-Spotify defended the advertisements by stating they were part of a government campaign, which complied with its ad policies and stated that users could provide feedback or thumbs-down such ads.
+In October 2025, Spotify was criticized for running recruitment advertisements for ICE after receiving $74,000 from the Department of Homeland Security.

+In January 2026, Spotify confirmed ICE ads are no longer running on their platform after the government advertising campaign ended.
+Later that month, the advocacy group Indivisible sent a public letter to Spotify's new CEOs calling on the company to pledge to stop running ICE ads going forward.